 While there are many differences between models of resonator guitar, for example, steel, brass, and timber body variations, along with round or square neck models.
 The major difference between resonator guitars along with being the largest influence on the guitar’s tone is the configuration of the resonators residing in the guitar body.

 While resonator guitars, in general, are credited with a brighter mid-range and warm bass, there is quite a bit of variability within the three resonator models.

 |Biscuit Style Resonator||The biscuit-style resonator is the least complicated resonator of the main three.|

 It is essentially an inverted, spun metal cone with a small hardwood center, known as the ‘biscuit’.

 The ‘biscuit’ houses the bridge saddle resulting in vibrations being transferred directly to the bridge from the strings and in turn directed from a single point through the ‘biscuit’ style cone, into the guitar body.

-The sound waves react to the body of the instrument, and for lack of a better term, are more filtered than the spider style resonator cone which is inverted and directs sounds directly to the sound plate.
-As a result there is greater bass response.
+The sound waves react to the body of the instrument, and for lack of a better term, are more filtered than the spider-style resonator cone which is inverted and directs sounds directly to the sound plate.
+As a result, there is a greater bass response.

-All things considered the resonator guitar, originally developed as a reaction to guitars being drowned out by banjo and horn players when playing accompanied really found its mark due to the unique tone produced by attempting to increase the guitar’s volume with the additional of resonator cones.
+All things considered, the resonator guitar, originally developed in response to guitars being drowned out by banjo and horn players found its mark due to the unique tone produced by attempting to increase the guitar’s volume with the addition of resonator cones.
 In some ways, you could say the resonator was the first ‘mechanically’ amplified guitar.

-While nowadays with the inclusion of acoustic pickups and amplification volume is far less of a concern, its testament to the unique tone resonator guitars produce that they remain popular.
+Nowadays the inclusion of acoustic pickups and amplification mean volume is far less of a concern.
+It’s a testament to the unique tone resonator guitars produce that they remain popular.